aogilvy10/Space-Invaders/README.md

 ```
 ![image](https://user-images.githubusercontent.com/68297258/117761020-7f804900-b1db-11eb-917d-e85254fe58d9.png)

+## Wins
+One of my major wins I accomplished during this project would have to be the functionality of the aliens movement using a timer.
+I was not familiar with setIntervals so creating a function that allowed for my aliens to move down the grid after a set amount of time felt like a great accomplishment.
+After, giving the aliens functionality to drop bombs randomly was another success of mine.
+I am proud of what I was able to accomplish with not so much knowledge.

 ## Bugs and Blocks

 With this being my first ever computer software project, I was definitely a bit nervous on how it would turn out.
 I started off well by creating the grids and adding the aliens and shooter, but when I began the movement process I was a little stuck.
 Once I figured out the significance of a conditional statement it all clicked.
 Styling was one area I believe I can add more, but it being my first project I tried to make it more slick.

 ## Key Learnings